Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Calculation of Equilateral Pentagon

 We calculate the angle sums for Case 1.1

 and get $4\pi$ instead of $2\pi$.
 Altogether, $3$ real solutions fail this angle sum test.
 The only real solution passing the test is

 Then we use the angle sum for pentagon (Lemma \ref{anglesum}) to calculate the number $f$ of tiles.
-The number must be an even integer $f>12$.
+The number must be an even integer $f\ge 16$.
 For the solution above, we get $f=40.644$, which fails this tiling number test.
-We conclude that Case 1.1($A1$) does not yield any tiling of sphere by congruent equilateral pentagons.
+We conclude that Case 1.1($A1$) does not yield any tiling of the sphere by congruent equilateral pentagons.

+We remark that the discussion so far can be applied to Cases 3.*.
+In fact, the calculation is much simpler because we only need to introduce $x_1,x_2,x_3,y_1,y_2,y_3$ for the three distinct angles.
+We find no real solutions passing the angle sum test and the tiling number test.
+Therefore Cases 3.* give no suitable solutions.

-For those real solutions that pass both the angle sum test and tiling number test, we further verify that Lemma \ref{geometry1} is satisfied in five ways.
-It is not hard to reformulate the criterion as the following (in case all five angles are distinct): The biggest and smallest angles are adjacent.
+For five distinct angles, we need to further verify that Lemma \ref{geometry1} is satisfied in five ways for those real solutions that pass both the angle sum test and the tiling number test.
+It is not hard to reformulate the criterion as the following: The biggest and smallest angles are adjacent.
 Moreover, if we switch the order of these two angles, then all five angles are ordered monotonically.

-For example, Case 4.2b($A1$) has 18 complex solutions, among which 10 are not real, 3 real solutions fail the angle sum test.
+For example, Case 4.2b($A1$) has 18 complex solutions, among which 10 are not real, and 3 real solutions fail the angle sum test.
 All the remaining 5 real solutions pass the tiling number test with $f=36$, and the angles are the following

-We find that the first solution violates the criterion because the maximum angle $\beta$ and the minimum angle $\epsilon$ are not adjacent.
+We find that the first and fifth solutions violate the criterion because the maximum angle and the minimum angle are not adjacent.
 Moreover, the angles in the third solution are already in monotonic order $\alpha,\epsilon,\delta,\gamma,\beta$ (this is $A1$).
 Therefore switching the maximum and minimum angles violates the criterion.
-The remaining $3$ solutions satisfy the criterion, and are candidates for tiling the sphere.
+The remaining second and fourth solutions satisfy the criterion, and are candidates for tiling the sphere.

-We remark that the calculation for Cases 3.* is much simpler.
-We get no suitable solution at the end.

 After all the calculations and applying tests and criteria to filter out pentagons not suitable for tiling, we get the following complete list of candidate pentagons for tiling the sphere.
 We provide the approximate value of $\cos a$ only for cases that will yield tilings in Section \ref{tiling}.